-Beaver Meadows Trail is a 10.8 mile heavily trafficked out and back trail located near Idaho Springs, CO and is rated as moderate.
+Beaver Meadows Trail is a 10.8 mile heavily trafficked out and back trail located near Idaho Springs, Colorado and is rated as moderate.
 The trail is primarily used for hiking and camping and is accessible from June until November.

 Directions from Evergreen: Travel west on Upper Bear Creek Road for 10 miles to the Mount Evans State Wildlife Area, then go west to the Camp Rock Trailhead.
 The road in the State Wildlife Area is closed intermittently in the fall for hunting season and from January 1 to June 15.

 FYI locked gates 4.5 miles from the trailhead during winter. went this morning but didn't feel like "hiking" on the road for 4 miles before the actual trail. could be good for cross-country skiing or snowshoeing once there's more snow. will try again in the summer!